Drone-based Hyperspectral Sensing: what to know

 This is essentially the role of the hyperspectral sensor: to collect data as a series of narrow and contiguous wavelength bands providing a high level of performance in spectral and radiometric accuracy.
 You can use this detailed spectral information to identify subtle differences in vegetation, minerals and other materials.

-This makes the sensor particularly useful to industries such as construction, insurance, agriculture, energy and government, which can use drone-led hyperspectral sensors to identify tree species and assess health during construction, protect against yield loss through the early detection and identification of diseases or maintain solar plant efficiency by identifying issues such as hot spots, dead spots, and debris during fault inspection.
+This makes the sensor particularly useful to industries such as construction, insurance, agriculture, energy and government, which can use drone-led hyperspectral sensors to identify tree species and protect against yield loss through the early detection and identification of diseases.

 How Hyperspectral Sensors Work